nanikit/BetterSort/README.md

 Use [mod assistant](https://github.com/Assistant/ModAssistant/releases/latest).
 I'll support that.

+If it's not available or new features is added later, download [the latest release](https://github.com/nanikit/BetterSongList.LastPlayedSort/releases/latest).

 ## Usage

 Just click left-bottom sort button in song select scene, and select 'Last played'.